 The patterns of insecurity often play on a wide spectrum.
 It’s hard to paint them with a single brush or compartmentalize them in one category.
 An overview of insecurity in a relationship will throw up one common denominating factor – problematic attachment styles.

-Based on these attachment styles, insecurities in a relationship can be categorized into three distinct types:
+Based on this, insecurities in a relationship can be categorized into three distinct types:

 1. Disoriented insecurity